bigskysoftware/_hyperscript/www/docs.md

   })
 ```

-In javascript, you must explicitly deal with the `Promise` created by the `wait` command, but the hyperscript runtime [takes care of all that](#async) for you behind the scenes.
+In javascript, you must explicitly deal with the `Promise` created by the `wait` command.
+In hyperscript runtime, the
+runtime [takes care of that](#async) for you behind the scenes.

 Note that if you have a normal, synchronous function like this: